What animal’s eye is bigger than its brain?

 Another theory is that large eyes are an important tool for communication and mate selection.
 Many animals use visual cues to attract mates and establish dominance within their social hierarchy.
 By having larger, more brightly colored eyes, some species can signal their strength and desirability to potential mates.

-Also Check Out → Animals of the Rainforest Facts
+Also Check Out → Jaguar (Panther Onca)

 In some cases, big eyes may also be related to an animal’s feeding habits.
 For example, certain species of nocturnal animals, such as owls and cats, have large eyes to aid their ability to hunt in low-light conditions.